serviewcare/EJDBKit/README.md

 Current Status
 =================
 THERE BE DRAGONS HERE!
-The framework is NOT yet complete!
-DO NOT use it in a production environment or to make your next killer app.
+The framework is NOT yet complete (alpha...very alpha)!
+DO NOT use it in a production environment or to make your next killer app!
 Not heeding this warning will probably cause you much pain, wailing and gnashing of the teeth!
 You..have...been...warned!!!

 Ok..so if you're still here, it's not all doom and gloom as I intend to actively work on this project